 AAAP thinks that the continuing professional development (CPD) of our healthcare providers is extremely important.
-The CPD committee was formed because of the growing need for members to be informed about maintenance of certification in addiction psychiatry and evidence‐based treatment in addictions.
-What works, how do we know and how can we put into practice?
-The overarching goal is to provide resource information that will be clinically useful to the field and to increase the likelihood that practitioners actually implement these treatments in their own practices and programs.
+The CPD committee was formed because of the growing need for members to have access to educational resources that will be clinically useful to the field and to increase the likelihood that practitioners actually implement these treatments in their own practices and programs.
 This committee reviews what treatments work, how do we know they work and how can we put them into practice?
 The committee was recently merged with 2 other committees: 1) The Publications and Products Committee, which produces and oversees the development and dissemination of AAAP educational products, generates products and works with other AAAP committees to facilitate the development of products and 2) The MOC/EBT Committee, which was formed because of the growing need for members to be informed about maintenance of certification in addiction psychiatry and evidence-based treatment in addictions.

 John Fromson, MD, Chair

 The Physician Health committee serves as an educational and policy planning resource for clinical, administrative and research issues related to the identification and treatment of physicians with psychoactive substance use or other psychiatric disorders as well as factors relating to the prevention of such illnesses.